Matsyir/pvp-performance-tracker/README.md

 ![Image of config options](https://i.imgur.com/5mN8XzO.png)

-Note that I turned off 'Use Simple Overlay' and 'Show Overlay Title' in the gif/video.
-With Simple Overlay, it only shows the RSN and percentage, no fraction.
+Note that I was not using 'Use Simple Overlay' and 'Show Overlay Title' in the gif/video.
+With Simple Overlay, it only shows the RSN and off-pray percentage, no fraction and no deserved damage (but they will still be in the panel).

 ## General notes
 A component I'm not 100% confident of, although it works very well from the testing I've done so far: target selection.
 It all comes from the `onInteractingChanged` event, which can have some odd behaviour sometimes since following or trading will also trigger this event.
 Attacking someone already in combat will also trigger this event.
 I put a few different checks to validate and ignore this event depending on the state, but I'm sure are other ways it can be improved I didn't think about.